icwells/compOncDB/README.md

 	compOncDB update {-u username} {infile}

 	-u, --user="root"	MySQL username (default is root).
-	--config="config.txt"	Path to config.txt (Default is in utils directory).
 	--count			Recount species totals and update the Totals table.
 	--delete		Delete records from given table if column = value.
 	--table="nil"		Perform operations on this table only.